The Golden Palace: Reception

 Several critics praised the series after it debuted on Hulu.
 Robert Lloyd, writing for the Los Angeles Times, applauded the cast "even if they are playing in a sequel to a show people remember better and love more".
-Eliot Glazer of Vulture.com considered the cast to have "undeniable" chemistry despite the absence of Arthur.
+Eliot Glazer of Vulture considered the cast to have "undeniable" chemistry despite the absence of Arthur.
 Megan McCaffrey of Collider wrote that the series "takes the groundwork laid by the original and runs with it into a successful spinoff".
+Conversely, TVLine ranked it as the 20th-worst television spinoff ever.